 It's important to take good care of yourself before and during your pregnancy so that your baby will be as healthy as possible.

 If either birth parent has a family history of cleft palate, you may want to think about genetic counseling.
 It can help you understand your chances of having a child with a cleft palate.

 Some forms of cleft palate are easy to see when the child is born.
 But even if the cleft palate doesn't affect how the baby's face looks, it can usually be seen inside the mouth.

-A baby with a cleft palate often has feeding problems, because he or she isn't able to suck and swallow normally.
+Babies who have a cleft palate often have feeding problems because they aren't able to suck and swallow normally.
 But this doesn't always last, especially with treatment.

 A doctor can diagnose a cleft palate by doing a physical exam of the baby's mouth shortly after birth.

 Fetal ultrasound can sometimes find cleft palate, especially if the cleft palate is severe and occurs along with a cleft lip.
 But ultrasound doesn't always find the problem, so doctors can't always rely on it to diagnose a cleft palate.

 Treatment for cleft palate involves a team of health care providers.
 The type of treatment depends on how severe the problem is.

 Surgery is the most common treatment for a cleft palate.
 It's usually done before a child is 12 months old.
 Before surgery, your baby may need treatment for breathing or feeding problems.
 Your baby may also wear a mouth support (such as a dental splint) or a soft dental molding insert along with medical adhesive tape.